 Understanding my Food Sensitivity results

 If you have food-specific related questions, please email us at [email protected] (link provided at the bottom of the page)

 Elevated levels of IgG reaction to a certain food does not necessarily mean you have an intolerance, but research shows that by eliminating foods that cause an IgG reaction, you can potentially improve certain food-related symptoms - including gastrointestinal distress, headaches, dry and itchy skin, and fatigue.

-There are many types of elimination diets out there and we recommend a couple different options.
+There are many types of elimination diets out there and we recommend a couple of different options.
 This is meant to help you identify a problematic food.
 Please keep in mind that IgG reactivity does not necessarily correlate directly with symptoms, so your results are meant to guide you through the next steps of the process.
 We typically advise that you eliminate class 3 and class 2 foods first.
 If you didn't have any results in those categories then you can focus on the high class 1's and work them into your trial elimination diet.
 You will receive some level of reactivity to every single food tested in our panel.
 The foods with low reactivity are considered to be 'class 0' or normal IgG reactivity and you do not have to worry about including these in your elimination diet plan.
 Here is more detail on two elimination diet options:

 If you have been avoiding gluten, it is possible that you do not have elevated circulating IgG antibodies to gluten in your sample.
 We are only looking at the IgG immune response on this test.

 The main reason you may have some reactivity to foods that you've never eaten before, or haven't had in a very long time, could be due to cross-reactivity.
 While we are testing your IgG reactivity against certain foods, sensitivities you may have to other substances can cause a cross-reactivity and yield a result you might not expect.